HaysS/public-hays-blog/content/posts/2017-12-07/index.md

 You see someone you love.
 They once loved you too.
 -------------------------------------------------------
 You miss the emotion.
 You may never feel it again.
-At least, for a passing moment in time, you knew what it was like to just care about someone regardless of what occurs.
+At least, for a passing moment in time, you knew what it was like to care about someone regardless of what occurs.

 **For those spare moments, you did not care about judgement.** You try to describe what you felt incessantly, forever pondering the meaning of this thing you can’t describe.